The power of role models and why we must create platforms where they can be seen

 As I said in my 2019 TEDx talk, there are often no natural meeting spaces for everyday women at work to connect with really powerful leaders who are mostly male, however, men too can be powerful role models for women, the responsibility is on us all to ensure we create these spaces, and that senior leaders both male and female pay attention to what young women are doing, it just might surprise you what you will find.

-Aduke Onafowokan is an International Speaker, writer and the Founder of The Sister Sister Network, an organisation offering free career and business accelerator training sessions to women across the world.
+Aduke Onafowokan is an International Speaker, writer and the Founder of The Sister Sister Network.